 Where did the desire to “master your life” come from?
 Was it from a mentor or life experiences or something you had researched?

 That led me to the second area that I wanted to master, which was physiology and all the disciplines revolving around health or wellness.
 That led me to study embryology, physiology, gross anatomy, biology, myology, cardiology, and pathology – in fact, everything about the physical body down to the quantum level.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on Self Mastery, click below. ↓

 Then I hit the age of twenty-three and realized that I had responsibilities to pay for school, my apartment and all the books that I desired to help me learn.
 This led to my desire to master the teaching process in exchange for income.
 I’d been doing some tutoring and teaching to earn a small income, but I wanted to master the ability to teach and present and learn to make progressively more money doing it.
 I wanted to be paid profitably to learn and teach.